hl2638/ML_Midterm_2018/readme.txt

-//This project has been finished (with the work of me and another student) but not uploaded to GitHub for various reasons.
+//This project has been finished (with the work of me and another student) but not uploaded to GitHub.
+//The whole files are stored in our Google Drive folder and are too large to be uploaded here.